 There's no denying it, the past few weeks have been great for hip-hop conversation.
-First, we had the GRAMMYs and the all-to-be-expected Kanye West fallout afterwards.
+First, we had the GRAMMYs and the all-to-be-expected Kanye West fallout afterward.
 Then we had Kendrick Lamar attempting to break the internet with his powerful new single "The Blacker The Berry."
 After that, we had a few gusts of wind from Yeezy Season in the shape of a fashion show, a star-studded concert and a preview of the intro from Kanye's new album.
 Finally, we had Drake actually breaking the internet with the secret release of his mixtape-album-mixtape, If You're Already Reading This It's Too Late.

 As you can tell from the title, I'm here to talk about Kendrick Lamar's "The Blacker The Berry" and the difference a song makes.
 Lucas has already said everything that I can possibly say in terms of how awesome this single is, so here's a Yoga Flame gif.
 Instead of me explaining how "The Blacker The Berry" is hotter than Rick Ross eating chili in a volcano, I want to talk about the racial politics behind the song and why they make perfect sense for Kendrick.

 Earlier this year, Kendrick sparked some controversy with his comments about police brutality in a Billboard interview:

 "I wish somebody would look in our neighborhood knowing that it's already a situation, mentally, where it's f---ked up.
 What happened to [Michael Brown] should've never happened.
 Never.
 But when we don't have respect for ourselves, how do we expect them to respect us?
 It starts from within.
 Don't start with just a rally, don't start from looting -- it starts from within."